-Importantly, these areas of focus align with the key targets of the current BGSH 5-year Strategic Plan of 'creating destination gardens, deepening our science, and facilitating lifelong learning and engagement' as discussed in earlier chapters.
+Importantly, these areas of focus align with the key targets of the current Botanic Gardens and State Herbarium 5-year Strategic Plan of 'creating destination gardens, deepening our science, and facilitating lifelong learning and engagement' as discussed in earlier chapters.

 There are various instruments guiding the strategic decision making and investment decisions in relation to the management and development of Adelaide Botanic Garden and Botanic Park.
-The Department for Environment and Water's Corporate Plan and the Board of the Botanic Gardens and State Herbarium Strategic Plan (2017-2022) are aligned to the South Australian government strategic agenda and policy context.
+The Department for Environment and Water's Corporate Plan and the Board of the Botanic Gardens and State Herbarium's Strategic Plan (2017-2022) are aligned to the South Australian government strategic agenda and policy context.

-The BGSH strategic vision, infrastructure and the supporting operations, activities and services are also consistent with the objectives and guiding principles of the 30-Year Plan for Greater Adelaide, including: Worldclass design and vibrancy; Heritage and character protection; Healthy, safe and connected communities; Economic growth and competitiveness and Maximising the efficient use of infrastructure; Natural resource management and Environment protection, restoration and enhancement; Ensuring a diverse range of quality public open space and places; and Climate change resilience.
+The BGSH strategic vision, infrastructure and the supporting operations, activities and services are also consistent with the objectives and guiding principles of the 30-Year Plan for Greater Adelaide, including: world-class design and vibrancy; heritage and character protection; healthy, safe and connected communities; economic growth and competitiveness and maximising the efficient use of infrastructure; natural resource management and environment protection, restoration and enhancement; ensuring a diverse range of quality public open space and places; and climate change resilience.